 At Tiger, our experience in service-led recruitment of senior business support staff is something we pride ourselves in.
 After almost two decades establishing ourselves as one of the best PA recruitment agencies in London, we felt it was a natural next step to launch our retained executive search division, Tiger Platinum Executive Search, in 2019.

 It is now widely understood that job loyalty is a thing of the past, especially among millennials.
-The latest Deloitte Millennial Survey revealed that 43% of millennials envision leaving their jobs within two years, with only 28% seeking to stay beyond five years.
-(1)
+Despite the effects of the pandemic, the latest Deloitte Millennial Survey revealed that 31% of millennials envision leaving their jobs within two years.

-This new approach to working represents a serious challenge to businesses’ employment strategies.
-By 2020, those born after 1981 will form 50% of the global workforce, so it’s absolutely a concern worth addressing now.
+This approach to working represents a serious challenge to businesses’ employment strategies.
+It’s now widely understood that millennials now make up 50% of the global workforce, so it’s absolutely a concern worth addressing.
 When most young professionals choose to work for organisations that share their personal values, these latest stats present great opportunities for an employer brand to engage with talented existing and prospective employees.

 And the good news?

 You don’t need a big budget (or ping pong tables) to make a positive impact on your employer brand.

 Tone of voice

 Gone are the days of preachy language, a ceremonial ‘yours sincerely’ and formal communication practices.
 If you want to attract great talent, start speaking to them in a language they will appreciate and understand.
 Consider a tone of voice that’s approachable and genuine.
 Imagine the questions that jobseekers are likely to want to ask, and answer them head-on.
 Consider asking recent starters for their opinions on how your business communicates compared to others.